Trump’s Approval Rating Upticks As Ann Coulter Predicts Impeachment After Spending Package

 — Mike Lee (@SenMikeLee) March 22, 2018

 Donald Trump will always have a committed base.
 But those on the fringes of that base are extremely displeased with their president this week.
-The Drudge Report, an online news portal that the president often gives accolades to ran a banner on their website reading “FAKE VETO” reports Business Insider.
+The Drudge Report, an online news portal that the president often gives accolades to ran a banner on their website reading “FAKE VETO” reported Business Insider.

 Voters of Donald Trump are also expressing their disappointment to the president by tweet.
 The word “disappointment” has been coming up in tweets to the president, by his own voters after the spending bill drama this week.